 14. Springdale Ring

 The 1.30-carat cushion-cut center diamond is surrounded by a 14-stone halo of old mine-cut diamonds.
 The center diamond and the halo form a beautiful floral shape that sits atop an elegant triple-wire shank.
-We can’t talk about this ring without mentioning the dazzling kite-shaped shoulders adorned with additional diamonds.
+Finally, we can’t talk about this ring without mentioning the dazzling kite-shaped shoulders adorned with additional diamonds.

 15. Elverson Ring

-If you’re interested in Art Deco era ring, then the Elverson ring should definitely be on your radar.
+If you’re interested in an Art Deco-era ring, then the Elverson should definitely be on your radar.

-Handcrafted in platinum circa 1920, this captivating antique ring features a 1.27-carat old European-cut diamond certified by the GIA.
-On each side a marquise bezel displays an additional diamond, while the ring itself has an overall marquise shape as well.
-Additional diamonds are set along the perimeter of the ring, while the gallery displays some alluring metalwork to complete this rings look.
+Handcrafted in platinum circa 1920, this captivating antique ring features a 1.27-carat old European-cut center diamond certified by the GIA.
+What’s more, each side features an additional diamond set in a marquise bezel, while the ring itself has an overall marquise shape as well.
+Finally, additional diamonds are set along the perimeter of the ring, while the gallery displays some alluring metalwork to complete this ring’s look.

 17. Fenton Ring